guilhermeverissimo/udacity-nd009/02 Supervised Learning - Finding donors/README.md

 ## Contents
 - Implementation
     - finding_donors.ipynb: main notebook.
+    Answers (codes and textual entries) were written by me.
+Questions and information regarding the problem were provided by Udacity.
 - Data:
     - census.csv: census data provided by Udacity.
     This dataset consists of approximately 32,000 data points, with each datapoint having 13 features.
 It is a modified version of the dataset published originaly by Ron Kohavi [1].

 ## License
 Except by dataset provided, all directories and files are MIT Licensed.
 Feel free to use contents as you please.
 If you do use them, a link back to https://github.com/guilhermeverissimo would be appreciated, but is not required.